atharva-sardar02/ad-mint-ai/docs/PRD.md

 - System shall maintain a `final_version` pointer for each ad that is used for export, download, and reporting.

 **FR-043: Quality Dashboard & Benchmarks**
+- **CLI MVP:** Quality metrics are logged to trace files and JSON summaries.
+Console output shows score breakdowns.
+All data is available for manual analysis via saved trace files.
-- System shall provide a **Quality Dashboard** that summarizes:
+- **UI Phase (Future):** System shall provide a **Quality Dashboard** that summarizes:
   - VBench score distribution across attempts and final videos
   - Average number of iterations per final video
-  - Auto-selected vs. user-selected “best” agreement rate
+  - Auto-selected vs. user-selected "best" agreement rate
 - For each video, the dashboard shall visualize:
   - Per-attempt VBench scores (bar/line chart)
   - How quality changed across iterations (trend line)